 1949: Fats Domino recorded his first songs for Imperial Records, including “The Fat Man,” which gave Domino his nickname and is considered one of the first rock and roll records.

-1964: The Beatles had their sixth #1 on the UK with “I Feel Fine.”
+1964: The Beatles had their sixth #1 in the UK with “I Feel Fine.”
 The record topped the Billboard Hot 100 in the US the day after Christmas.

 1965: Concert promoter Bill Graham organized his first music show, renting San Francisco’s Fillmore Auditorium for a benefit concert to cover the legal fees of the San Francisco Mime Troupe, who’s leader had been arrested.
 Groups that performed at the event included The Jefferson Airplane, the Great Society, the John Handy Quintet, Mystery Trend, Sam Thomas, the Gentlemen’s Band, and the Warlocks, who at the concert debuted their new name, the Grateful Dead.

-1966: The Electric Prunes’ first nationally charting single, “I Had Too Much to Dream (Last Night),” entered Billboard Hot 100, later peaking at #11.
+1966: The Electric Prunes’ first nationally charting single, “I Had Too Much to Dream (Last Night),” entered the Billboard Hot 100, where it later peaked at #11.

 1966: The Blues Magoos had their chart debut on the Billboard Hot 100 with “(We Ain’t Got) Nothin’ Yet,” which became their biggest and only top 40 hit, reaching #5.